ananthakumaran/imagebundler-wicket/index.markdown

 Localization
 ------------
-ImageBundler provides support for using different image for different locale.
+ImageBundler provides support for using different images for different locales.

 {% highlight java %}
   // localization eg